 Author Magazine Staff

 Welcome to Author.
 This online magazine is dedicated to writing and publishing and the creative process in general.
-Every month you will find audio and video interviews with best-selling and exciting first-time authors, and book reviews, both fiction and non-fiction.
+Every month you will find audio and video interviews with best-selling and exciting first-time authors.

 We also feature articles by new and established writers.
 Focusing less on craft and more on heart, these essays deal with the daily struggles and inspirations of writing.